-The Rev’d Dr Graham Tomlin is the Dean of St Mellitus College.
+The Rt Rev’d Dr. Graham Tomlin is the Bishop of Kensington, Diocese of London and formerly Dean of St Mellitus College.
 He studied English Literature and Theology at Oxford University, and was later curate of St Leonard’s church in Exeter.
 Graham returned to Oxford to be Chaplain of Jesus College and tutor in Historical Theology and Evangelism at Wycliffe Hall, where he eventually became Vice Principal.
 He moved to London in 2005, to start up the St Paul’s Theological Centre based at Holy Trinity Brompton, which is now part of St Mellitus College.

 Graham was a member of the Theology Faculty of Oxford University for seven years, is a member of the Church of England’s College of Evangelists and a Visiting Lecturer at King’s College London.
 He is the author of many articles and several books, including ‘The Power of the Cross: Theology and the Death of Christ in Paul, Luther and Pascal’ (Paternoster 1999), ‘The Provocative Church’ (SPCK 2002), ‘Luther and his World’ (Lion 2002), ‘Spiritual Fitness: Christian Character in a Consumer Culture’ (2006) and most recently, ‘The Seven Deadly Sins and How to Overcome Them’ (Lion 2007).
 He mainly teaches historical theology and contemporary mission.